- How to distinguish eczema from psoriasis – how to get rid of both diseases

-Redness or itching of the skin can be irritating,Embarrassing, and sometimes even painful.
+Redness or itching of the skin can be annoying, embarrassing, and sometimes even painful.
 Although these “attacks” are difficult to distinguish, their causes and overall impact can be very different.
-This is because, although they may seem similar and have the same symptoms, they can be completely different diseases.
+This is because, although they may seem similar and have the same symptoms, they can be completely different diseases..

 How to distinguish eczema from psoriasis – how to get rid of both diseases

-Psoriasis and eczema - two diseases that cause inflammation and itching of the skin.
-Although they are very similar in terms of symptoms, these are completely different conditions, and they should be treated in a separate way.
+Psoriasis and Eczema – two diseases that cause inflammation and itching of the skin.
+Although they are very similar in terms of symptoms, these are completely different conditions and should be treated separately..

-Let’s find out all the differences and similarities between psoriasis and eczema, to make sure that you can pinpoint which skin disease you suffer from.
+Let’s find out all the differences and similarities between psoriasis and eczema, to make sure that you can determine exactly what skin disease you are suffering from.

 Here the conditions have the greatest overlap, which is the main reason why they are usually confused with each other.

-Eczema often appears on parts of the body that are bent, mainly joints, such as elbows, knees, and also on the neck, wrists and ankles.
+Eczema often appears on parts of the body that bend, mainly joints, such as elbows, knees, and also on the neck, wrists, and ankles.